Abaeté Linhas Aéreas

-Abaeté Linhas Aéreas S/A was a domestic airline based in Lauro de Freitas, near Salvador da Bahia, Brazil founded in 1994.
-It ceased operations in 2012 and in 2018 had its license revoked.
-In 2019, it returned their operations, now using the name of Abaeté Aviação.
+Abaeté Linhas Aéreas was a domestic regional airline headquartered in Lauro de Freitas, near Salvador da Bahia, Brazil.
+Founded in 1994, it ceased operations in 2012 and in 2018 had its license revoked by the National Civil Aviation Agency of Brazil (ANAC).
+The airline was a subsidiary of Aerotáxi Abaeté (now Abaeté Aviação), which in 2020 resumed regular commercial flights.

 History

 Abaeté Linhas Aéreas can trace its origins to Aerotáxi Abaeté, an air taxi airline established in 1979.
-In 1994, Aerotaxi Abaeté received authorization to establish a sister company called Abaeté Linhas Aéreas, dedicated to the operation of scheduled services.
+In 1994, Aerotáxi Abaeté received authorization to establish a sister company called Abaeté Linhas Aéreas, dedicated to the operation of scheduled services.
 Both companies continue to offer services as charter and scheduled airlines and sometimes interchange aircraft.

+Abaeté Linhas Aéreas began its operations flying with two 14-seat Embraer EMB 110 Bandeirante between Dois de Julho International Airport (now renamed as Deputado Luís Eduardo Magalhães International Airport or simply Salvador Bahia Airport) and the cities of Bom Jesus da Lapa, Caravelas, Teixeira de Freitas and Guanambi.
+In 2002, due to low demand, it stopped flying to Caravelas.

+In 2006, Abaeté added a third Embraer Bandeirante to the commercial fleet and began flying between Salvador and Barreiras, extending the route to the federal capital Brasília.
+However, two years later, due to the Great Recession, which resulted in increased costs and uncertainty about the future, the airline decided to optimize its operations, withdrawing one of the three planes and maintaining flights only to Bom Jesus da Lapa and Guanambi.